• Skip to primary navigation

 Scholarship awards are considered for students who submit complete applications and must meet the following criteria:

-- Intend to work with low-income and vulnerable populations for a minimum of one year after graduation
+• Intend to work with an agency serving low-income and vulnerable populations for a minimum of one year after graduation

 *To find out more about other eligible institutions, please contact us at scholarships@achfoundation.org.